 You probably already know that carrying a few extra pounds can lead to a number of medical issues including high blood pressure, diabetes, stroke, kidney disease and heart disease.
 Having a Body Mass Index (BMI) of 25 or greater is considered “overweight” and is usually caused by poor eating habits and a lack of physical activity.

-According to the Center for Disease Control and Prevention, nearly three quarters (69%) of adults over the age of 20 in the United States are consider either overweight or obese.
-Most of us understand that carrying excessive weight will likely cause issues as mentioned but what about snoring?
+According to the Center for Disease Control and Prevention, nearly three quarters (69%) of adults over the age of 20 in the United States are considered either overweight or obese.
+Most of us understand that carrying excess weight will likely cause issues as mentioned but what about snoring?
 Is there really a relationship between being overweight and snoring?
-Yes, there is in fact a relationship between those who are overweight and those who are snorers.
+Yes, there is, in fact, a relationship between those who are overweight and those who are snorers.
 Being overweight is a common factor among those who snore, however, it’s important to note that not all who snore are overweight and not all who are overweight snore.

 Why being overweight causes snoring

 When overweight, it’s easy to look into the mirror and see all of the areas where your body is storing extra fat.
 Genetics and gender both play an important role when it comes to the areas where our body decides to deposit extra fat.
 Some retain weight in the neck, stomach, hips, butt, or thighs while others may store fat under the arms, sides, calves or chest.

 A quick visual inspection of our body will reveal all of the areas in which we store fat.
 What about fat on the inside of your body?
 One area where fat often ends up is around the neck.
 The visible fat surrounding the neck and chin area is only the tip of the iceberg.
 Underneath the skin, fat deposits surround the neck and can push against the throat causing the airway to become restricted and in some cases even collapse.
 The sounds heard when a person snores are often caused by tissues rubbing against each other.
 The snoring sound usually becomes more pronounced while breathing in and less while breathing out.